nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

  [...]
  ```

-### 4.2.6 Multiple Pods using a Load Balancer deployment
+### 4.5.6 Multiple Pods using a Load Balancer deployment
-#### 4.2.6.1 Prerequisites
+#### 4.5.6.1 Prerequisites
-- A Persitent Volume Claim bounded to a Persitent Volume for store the Primary Pod configuration [4.2.3 Kubernetes Volumes](#423-Kubernetes-volumes).
+- A Persistent Volume Claim is bounded to a Persistent Volume to store the Primary Pod configuration [4.5.3 Kubernetes Volumes](#453-Kubernetes-volumes).
-- A Kubernetes Secret with a ssh key pair stored [4.2.4 Kubernetes Secrets](#424-Kubernetes-secrets).
+- A Kubernetes Secret with an SSH key pair is stored [4.5.4 Kubernetes Secrets](#454-Kubernetes-secrets).

-#### 4.2.6.2 Primary Pod installation
+#### 4.5.6.2 Primary Pod installation
 An example of how to install the Primary Pod is shown in the manifest below (**reference data: 3.1, 3.3, 3.4, 3.12, 3.13, 3.14, 3.15, 3.19 1.4, 1.5, 1.6, 1.10**):
 ``` yaml
 apiVersion: v1